vannguyengd/gooddata-ui/docs/15_props__chart_config.md

          **NOTE:** In combo charts using column or area charts, stacking is applied only to the measures shown on the left axis.
     * Charts with the [secondary axis](#configure-axes)
-* To display the total contribution of each measure, enable `config.stackMeasures`.
+* To display the total contribution of each measure, set `config.stackMeasures` to `true`.
-    * For area charts, `config.stackMeasures` is enabled by default.
+    * For area charts, `config.stackMeasures` is set to `true` by default.
     * For bar charts, column charts, and charts with the secondary axis, `config.stackMeasures` is ignored when the chart has only one measure.
-* To display the percentage contribution of each measure, enable `config.stackMeasuresToPercent`.
+* To display the percentage contribution of each measure, set `config.stackMeasuresToPercent` to `true`.
     * If both `config.stackMeasuresToPercent` and `config.stackMeasures` are present, `config.stackMeasuresToPercent` overwrites `config.stackMeasures`.
     * For charts with the secondary axis, `config.stackMeasuresToPercent` is applied only to the left axis.